GilbN/lsio-docker-mods/letsencrypt/geoip2-nginx-stats/README.md

 ***

 ## Updates

+**21.06.20** - Added $host(domain) to the nginx log metrics.
+This will break your nginx logs parsing, as you need to update the custom log format.

 **06.06.20** - Added influx retention policy to try and mitigate max-values-per-tag limit exceeded errors.

   * `-e INFLUX_RETENTION` Default 30d